ManticoreGamesInc/platform-documentation/src/tutorials/abilities.md

 6. The `Ability` object starts with default settings in the **Properties** window.
 To make our own wave, we only need to change two things:

-    1. With the `Ability` object selected, navigate to the **Properties** window and scroll down to the _Ability_ section to change the **Key Binding** property to "Ability Feet".
+    1. With the `Ability` object selected, navigate to the **Properties** window and scroll down to the _Ability_ section to change the **Action Binding** property to "Ability Feet".

          The Key Binding is which button will activate the ability.
-In this case, _Ability Feet_ is the `shift` key on keyboards.
+In this case, _Ability Feet_ is the <kbd>Shift</kbd> key on keyboards.

     2. Still in the **Properties** window and right beneath the Key Binding, change the **Animation** property to `unarmed_wave`.